 Getting pregnant and having a baby should be the most natural thing in the world, but sometimes it doesn’t happen quickly enough, or without some assistance.
 1 in 6 couples will experience difficulty conceiving.
 Our investigations offer explanations, give direction and provide potential solutions.
 Our clinicians give clear and honest advice, and will only recommend treatments that are in your best interests.

 Both partners will be tested to find the underlying cause of the difficulty so that a treatment plan can be put in place.
-For the female partner, we will perform:

 - Ovulation induction (OII) with follicle tracking